 In cases where the RMA shipping guidelines are not followed and there is a brokerage fee to receive the warranty item, then this fee will also be paid by the customer.

 Right To Repair

 We support the Right to Repair!
 If you are tech inclined and think you can fix something yourself, it will NOT void the warranty if you do.

 - We always like to work with and support customers who are resourceful enough to fix an issue on their own, and we will provide plenty of tech support over email to guide you through the process.

 - It saves wasted time and expense in shipping and it can be a useful and fun learning process.

 - Please contact us prior to attempting a DIY repair, however, as some things have non-obvious complications.

-For non-warranty repair and service work on ebike parts, our standard shop rate is $80/hr, or $100/hr for rush jobs.
+For non-warranty repair and service work on ebike parts, our standard shop rate is $80/hr.